molovol/MoloVol/index.md

 Compiled binaries of current and previous versions for Windows, macOS and Linux as well as a quick-start guide and the user manual can be found at [Download installers](https://github.com/molovol/MoloVol/releases)

+The changes for all previous and the current release can be found at [Changelog](https://github.com/molovol/MoloVol/blob/master/CHANGELOG.md)

 The source code can be found at [Github Repository](https://github.com/molovol/MoloVol)

 ## Getting Help